Mental Health and College Students

-College students today face more stress than ever before.
+College students today face more stress and mental health issues than ever before.
 Depression, anxiety, social media, and trauma are all factors that have led to a serious mental health crisis among American college students.

 Suicidal ideation and suicide attempts are rising exponentially.
 A worsening student debt crisis and economic struggles have placed added baggage on young graduates.
 Each of these factors contributes to an environment that is difficult to navigate for today’s young people.